Optimal Correlated Equilibria in General-Sum Extensive-Form Games: Fixed-Parameter Algorithms, Hardness, and Two-Sided Column-Generation: Two-Sided Column Generation Approach

+If we could afford to set $S=\Pi_1$ or $S = \Pi_2$, finding an optimal NFCCE, EFCCE, EFCE for an arbitrary objective $\vec{g}$ would amount to solving LP~\eqref{eq:master} once.
+However, $\Pi_1$ and $\Pi_2$ are usually exponentially large.
+Therefore, we follow the approach by~\citet{Ford58:Suggested} and generate the support $S$ iteratively.

 Algorithm~\ref{al:colgen} describes the main steps of our iterative procedure.
 First, we initialize the support $S$ through a seeding phase in which $S$ is endowed with one or more correlation plans which are known to belong to $\Xi$.
-In our experiments, we start by assigning to $S$ the correlation plan obtained as the product of one \emph{uniform} mixed strategy per player (\emph{i.e.}, a strategy such that, at each $I$, the player draws one action from $A_I$ according to a uniform probability distribution).
-Then, we solve the master LP \eqref{eq:master} with the current support $S$.
-Each time we solve the master LP, we keep track of the resulting primal and dual variables.
-In particular, when solving \eqref{eq:master}, the algorithm keeps track of the current solution $\curxi$ (\emph{i.e.}, the correlation plan corresponding to the optimal decomposition), and the vector of dual variables $\curgamma$.
-We observe that, in order to obtain dual variables, we do not need to solve the dual LP of \eqref{eq:master}, since modern LP solvers already keep track of dual values.
-New correlation plans to be added to $S$ are determined through the function Pricer$()$, which solves the pricing problem of finding the correlation plan that would lead to the maximum gradient of the objective (\emph{i.e.}, maximum \emph{reduced cost}) if it was to be included in the convex combination computed by \eqref{eq:master}.
-Such correlation plan can be computed from the solution to the dual of the master LP, which we denote by $\curgamma$.
-Let $\curgamma_{1,\tau}$ be the sub-vector of the dual variables corresponding to constraints \circled{1} and trigger $\tau$ of \eqref{eq:master}, and $\curgamma_{2,\tau}$ be the sub-vector of dual variables corresponding to constraints \circled{2} and trigger $\tau$.
-Then, by letting $ \vec w\defeq \sum_{\tau\in\mc T^c}\mleft(A_\tau\curgamma_{1,\tau}-\vec b_{\tau}\curgamma_{2,\tau}\mright), $ the pricing problem amounts to solving $\max_{\vec\xi\in\Xi}\mleft(\vec g^\top\curxi-\vec\xi^\top\vec w\mright)$.
-We know that $\Xi=\co(\Sr[i])$, for any $i$.
-Therefore, by linearity of the objective and by convexity, we have $\max_{\vec\xi\in\Xi}\mleft(\vec g^\top\curxi-\vec\xi^\top\vec w\mright)=\max_{\vec\xi\in\Sr}\mleft(\vec g^\top\curxi-\vec\xi^\top\vec w\mright)$.
-The right hand side is a well-defined mixed integer LP (MIP), which can be solved through a commercial solver such as Gurobi.
-We denote by $\delta$ the optimal value of the pricing problem, and by $\hat{\vec\xi}$ a correlation plan attaining such value (see Line~\ref{line:pricer}).
-When the objective value $\delta$ is non-positive, there is no correlation plan which can be added to the support $S$ which would result in an increase in the value of the master LP.
-When that happens, we know that the optimal solution to the master LP is also an optimal solution to the original problem \eqref{eq:lp} and the main loop terminates.
+In our experiments, we start by assigning to $S$ the correlation plan obtained as the product of one \emph{uniform} mixed strategy per player (\textit{i.e.}, a strategy such that, at each $I$, the player draws one action from $A_I$ according to a uniform probability distribution).
+Then, at each iteration $t$, we solve the master LP \eqref{eq:master} with the current support $S$.
+Each time we solve \eqref{eq:master}, we keep track of the resulting primal and dual variables.
+In particular, when solving \eqref{eq:master}, the algorithm keeps track of the current solution $\vec\xi^{(T)}$ (\textit{i.e.}, the correlation plan corresponding to the optimal decomposition), and the dual variables for constraints \circled{1} and \circled{2}.